aws/chalice/docs/source/api.rst

    .. attribute:: detail

-      For cloud watch events this will be the event payload.
+      For CloudWatch events this will be the event payload.
       For scheduled events, this will be an empty dictionary.

    .. attribute:: detail_type